 Serpell Primary School (SPS) is a Victorian Government Primary School located in Templestowe, Victoria, Australia and provides education for primary students from Years Prep to 6.
-It is set on the first nation lands of the Wurundjeri people of the Kulin Nation, 15 kilometers to the east of the Melbourne CBD.
+It is set on the first nation lands of the Wurundjeri people of the Kulin Nation, 15 kilometres to the east of the Melbourne CBD.
 The school provides for both the local and international community and is experienced in assisting students to make the smooth transition from international and interstate school systems.
-SPS opened in 1978 and in 2023 marked forty-five years of excellence in education.
+SPS opened in 1978 and in 2024 marked forty-six years of excellence in education.
 Over its history, Serpell has developed a reputation for strong achievement academically, artistically and on the sporting field.
-The school facility is modern, located in a garden setting, well equipped and includes forty-eight classrooms, a library, two art rooms, hall, gymnasium, staff facilities, oval, basketball courts and playgrounds.
-A music facility was constructed in 2022, and opened for the 2023 school year.
+The school facility is modern, located in a garden setting, well equipped and includes forty-eight classrooms, a library, two art rooms, hall, gymnasium, music room, staff facilities, oval, basketball courts and playgrounds.
 The Council of International Schools (CIS) formally accredited the school in February 2009.
 CIS then led a Five Year Visit in April 2014, a Preparatory Visit in 2017, a Team Visit in 2018 and a Preparatory Visit in 2022.
+A full Team Visit was held in May 2024 and resulted in Serpell being once again fully reaccredited for the next 5 years.

-The next Visit is planned for May 2024.
-The school enrolment has continued a consistent pattern of growth to 1205 students in 2023.
-The residential area surrounding the school has altered dramatically, with many of the traditional one acre blocks subdivided for medium density housing and the Manningham Council zoning open land for high-rise accommodation adjacent to the local Pines shopping complex.
-This has placed the school into an intensely pressurized enrolment position, so that preference is now given to local enrolment zone residents and the siblings of current students before other students can be considered.
+The school enrolment has continued a consistent and stable pattern with 1233 students in 2024.
+The residential area surrounding the school has altered dramatically, with many of the traditional one acre blocks subdivided for medium density housing and the Manningham Council zoning open land for high-rise accommodation.
+This has placed the school into an intensely pressurized enrolment position, so that preference is now given to local enrolment zone residents and the siblings of current students.

-The school is arranged into 48 classes with an average class size of 24 students.
+The school is arranged into 47 classes with an average class size of 25 students.
 The school is horizontally organized in Year levels for classes, leadership and team planning.
-In 2023 there were 75 EFT staff employed at the school.
+In 2024 there were 75 EFT staff employed at the school.
 The leadership team consisted of the Principal, three Assistant Principals, seven Leading Teachers and four Learning Specialists.
-The school community is very multicultural, with 70.4% of students speaking English as an additional language.
+The school community is very multicultural, with 71% of students speaking a language other than English at home.
 The recorded parent places of birth include China, Australia, Hong Kong, Iran, Malaysia, India, Sri Lanka, Pakistan and Vietnam.
 There were 50 Temporary Residents enrolled and the school offers 20 places to international students, who are full fee paying through the Department of Education and Training (DET) International Division.
 The enrolment includes a small number of indigenous and refugee students as well as several students on the disabilities program.

-The Student Family Occupation (SFO) Index is 0.2149 and the School Family Occupation Education (SFOE) Index is 0.1286.
-The trend is that families are becoming employed in higher income areas and they are increasingly highly educated.
+The Student Family Occupation (SFO) Index is 0.2055 and the School Family Occupation Education (SFOE) Index is 0.1218.
 This places the school in the highest socio economic category in the DET funding model.
-Additional funding to support students who have English as an Additional Language (EAL), students with disabilities and refugee students is provided by the DET.
-In 2023 additional targeted funding has been provided for tutoring of students who have been disadvantaged by remote learning.
+Additional funding to support students who have English as an Additional Language (EAL), students with disabilities and refugee students is provided.
+In 2024 additional targeted funding has been provided for tutoring of students who require additional support..

-The culture of growth and ongoing improvement embedded in the Guiding Statements also defines and typifies the professional learning culture.
-Staffing at the school is very stable, with vacancies largely due increased enrolments, family leave, long service leave and promotion to other school leadership positions.
+The culture of growth and ongoing improvement defines and typifies the professional learning culture.
+Staffing at the school is very stable, with vacancies largely due to family leave, long service leave and promotion.

-The school is registered by the Victorian Department of Education and Training and the Victorian Registration and Qualifications Authority.
-It follows the Victorian Curriculum.
+The school is registered by the Victorian Department of Education and Training and the Victorian Registration and Qualifications Authority and follows the Victorian Curriculum.
 Student achievement continues a pattern of consistent high achievement, with Naplan demonstrating above mean performance for both state and "like Schools" in all subjects and at all levels.
+The

-The Victorian Teaching and Learning Model was selected to drive effective and consistent teaching and learning practice across the school.
+Victorian Teaching and Learning Model was selected to drive effective and consistent teaching and learning practice.